treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 ### ChainMap

-What if we could create a new dictionary without looping over our initial dictionaries?
+A [ChainMap][] allows us to create a new dictionary without even looping over our initial dictionaries (well *sort of*, we'll discuss this):

-We can *sort of* do this with [ChainMap][]:

 ```python
 from collections import ChainMap
 context = ChainMap({}, user, defaults)
 ```

-A `ChainMap` groups dictionaries together; lookups query each one until a match is found.
+A `ChainMap` groups dictionaries together into a proxy object (a "view"); lookups query each provided dictionary until a match is found.

 This code raises a few questions.